ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Ripon College Tuition Information

-Ripon College is a private, nonprofit institution, so it has the same tuition for residents of Wisconsin as it does for residents from other states.
+Ripon College is a private, nonprofit institution, which means it has the same tuition for students from Wisconsin as it does for residents from other states.

-Choosing a college where you qualify for in-state status can cut the cost of college tuition.
-Be sure to check your state's criteria for in-state residency.
-Every state has its own rules about what makes someone eligible for in-state tuition.
+Choosing a school where you qualify for the reduced tuition offered to state residentscan save significant money on the total cost of attending college.
+Be sure to confirm your state's rules for as an in-state resident.
+Each state has different requirements to qualify as in-state resident.
 In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
-There may be other criteria as well, depending on where you live.
+There may be additional requirements as well, depending on where you live.

 Explore other Wisconsin colleges